abinit/abinit/doc/tutorial/eph_intro.md

 where $\psi_{n\kk}$ is the KS Bloch state and $\Delta_\qnu V^\KS$ is the first-order variation of the self-consistent KS potential induced by the phonon mode $\qnu$.
-The scattering potential can be expresses as:
+The scattering potential can be expressed as:

 \begin{equation}
     \Delta_{\qq\nu} V^\KS(\rr) = e^{i\qq\cdot\rr} \Delta_{\qq\nu} v^\KS(\rr).